ThomCarlos0913/ExpenseTracker/README.md

 # ExpenseTracker
 My first web application.
-A simple expense tracker web app with bar graph to allow user to further visualize their expenses.
+Expense Tracker is a web application that helps its user track all their expenses.
+Not only can they track the expenses with E-Track, but they can also see their weekly, monthly and yearly expenses which can further help them strategize how to save their budgets

 ## Features
 * Add expenses to track down